Birth tourism: United States

-The Fourteenth Amendment to the United States Constitution guarantees U.S. citizenship to those born in the United States, provided the person is "subject to the jurisdiction" of the United States.
+The Fourteenth Amendment to the United States Constitution, which was ratified after the Civil War to ensure that the freed slaves along with their children would get American citizenship, guarantees U.S. citizenship to those born in the United States, provided the person is "subject to the jurisdiction" of the United States.
 Congress has further extended birthright citizenship to all inhabited U.S. territories except American Samoa.
 (A person born in American Samoa becomes a non-citizen US national).
 The parent(s) and child are still subject to de jure and de facto deportation, respectively.
 However, once they reach 21 years of age, American-born children, as birthright citizens, are able to sponsor their foreign families' U.S. citizenship and residency.

 There are no statistics about the 7,462 births to foreign residents in the United States in 2008, the most recent year for which statistics are available.
 That is a small fraction of the roughly 4.3 million total births that year.
-The Center for Immigration Studies, a conservative think tank, estimated in 2012 that there were approximately 40,000 annual births to parents in the United States as birth tourists.
-The center also estimated in 2012 that total births to temporary immigrants in the United States (e.g., tourists, students, guest workers) could be as high as 200,000.

 Russian birth tourism to Florida to 'maternity hotels' in the 2010s is documented.
 Birth tourism packages complete with lodging and medical care delivered in Russian begin at $20,000, and go as high as $84,700 for an apartment in Miami's Trump Tower II complete with a "gold-tiled bathtub and chauffeured Cadillac Escalade."

 One option for mainland Chinese mothers to give birth is Saipan, Northern Mariana Islands, where the cost is cheaper and travel does not require a U.S. visa.
 More than 70% of the newborns in Saipan have birth tourist PRC parents who take advantage of the 45-day visa-free visitation rules of the territory and the Covenant of the Northern Mariana Islands to ensure that their children can have American citizenship.
 There were 282 of these births in 2012.
 At least one airline in Hong Kong requests that women who are "observed to have a body size or shape resembling a pregnant woman" submit to a pregnancy test before they are allowed to fly to Saipan.